-- Proctor will have the test-taker share their webcam and screen. - Proctor will ask test-taker to confirm their name and the exam they are taking. - Proctor will ask test-taker to show their government issued photo ID (A temporary or expired ID is NOT acceptable, even with accompanying renewal paperwork.) - Proctor will review the standard rules: - Test-taker must be alone in room - Desk and area must be clear - No phones or headphones - No dual monitors - Test-taker cannot leave seat - No talking during exam - Webcam, speakers and microphone must remain on throughout the exam - Proctor must be able to see test-taker for the duration of the exam - Proctors will have test-taker perform a 360-degree view of the room and desk area. - Test-takers will answer challenge questions and key stroke matches they established in their profiles. - Test-takers will physically agree to the user agreements and rules before launching the exam.
+- The test-taker will need to confirm their name and the exam they are taking. - The test-taker will need to take a photo of their government issued photo ID (A temporary or expired ID is NOT acceptable, even with accompanying renewal paperwork.) - The test-taker will need to complete the required photos of the room they are testing in. - Once the steps above have been completed, the proctor will join and complete the tasks below. - Proctor will review the standard rules: - Test-taker must be alone in room - Desk and area must be clear - No phones or headphones - No dual monitors - Test-taker cannot leave seat - No talking during exam - Webcam, speakers and microphone must remain on throughout the exam - Proctor must be able to see test-taker for the duration of the exam - Test-takers will physically agree to the user agreements and rules before launching the exam.